+When the workflow manager receives the above information from NBMP source, it will create the workflow by searching for appropriate functions using the keywords specified in the Processing Descriptor.
+The workflow manager will then use the other descriptors in the workflow description document to provision tasks and connect them to create the final workflow.

 The processing model of the workflow manager can be described using the following steps:

-Discovery of available media processing tasks: An NBMP Task shall implement the searchable interface as defined by section 7.3, to allow external entities to query for a media processing task that fulfills a requested processing.
-The workflow manager has access to a directory service that offers a searchable list of media processing tasks.
-The work flow manager can use the description of the tasks in the work flow description document to find the appropriate tasks for the current workflow.
-As an example, a workflow description lists two tasks “upscale” and then “Dash”
+Discovery of available media processing functions: An NBMP Function shall implement the function discovery interface as defined in section7.4, to allow external entities to query for a media processing function that fulfills a requested processing.
+The workflow manager has access to a directory service that offers a searchable list of media processing functions.
+The work flow manager can use the description of the tasks in the work flow description document to find the appropriate functions for the current workflow.
+As an example, a workflow description lists two functions “upscale” and then “Dash”

 Table 1 — Function repository